tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST limit their scanning to the cleartext returned from the AEAD decryption.
-If a receiving implementation does not find a non-zero octet in the cleartext, it should treat the record as having an unexpected ContentType, sending an "unexpected_message" alert.
+If a receiving implementation does not find a non-zero octet in the cleartext, it MUST terminate the connection with a "unexpected_message" alert.

 The presence of padding does not change the overall record size limitations -- the full fragment plaintext may not exceed 2^14 octets.